sebastianotronto/sebastiano.tronto.net/src/blog/2024-10-08-python-c/python-c.md

-# Write your first Python module in C
+# How to write a Python module in C

 Something I may want to do in the near future is making a tool / library I am developing in C available in Python.
 I know it is